redox-os/book/src/building-redox.md

 # Native Build

-This page explains how to build Redox in your operating system's native environment.
-Keep in mind that it's possible to encounter issues with the native build that don't occur with the Podman build, so this method is only recommended where Podman cannot be used.
+This page explains how to build Redox in your operating system's native environment, without Podman.

+> ⚠️ **Warning:** Building outside Podman is not guaranteed to succeed.
+Unless you have problems using Podman, we recommend you to use the [Podman Build](./podman-build.md) before trying the Native Build to avoid build environment bugs.

-> 📝 **Note:** be sure to read the [Build System](./build-system-reference.md) page for an explanation of the build system's organization and functionality.
+> 📝 **Note:** Read the [Build System Reference](./build-system-reference.md) page after installation for an explanation of the build system's organization and functionality.

 ## Supported Unix-like Distributions and Podman Build